What are Dynamic Variables?

 Using with the Template Tag

-Here is how we could dynamically encode some data to send this as an Authorization header.
+Here is how we could dynamically pass x-api-key data to send this as a header.

 Using Dynamic Variables in the BODY Post Fields